I Tripped Over A Bottle Or Glass And Was Injured, Can I Claim Compensation?

 General damages are often the primary part of a compensation package.
 They reward the injured person for the pain, suffering and loss of amenity they have experienced.
 They are usually the larger part of a compensation package.

 Special damages are the secondary part of a compensation package.
-They compensate the injured person for any expenses or financial losses they have had as a result of their injuries.
+They compensate the injured person for any expenses or financial losses they have had due to their injuries.

 Examples of special damages can include:

-- Medical expenses: If you have needed any private medical treatment or medication for you injuries, your medical expenses will cover these.
+- Medical bills: If you have needed any private medical treatment or medication for your injuries, your medical expenses will cover these.

 - Mobility equipment or home adaptation expenses: If you have been made disabled because of your injuries, you can claim compensation to pay for any mobility equipment or home adaptations you may now need.